 A most astounding road is the narrow Upper Buller Gorge Road with its hairbending turns aside the sheer gorge walls.
 “Your fate is in your driver’s hands, and you spend much of your time fervently hoping their eyes are glued to the road.”
 AA Traveler

 New Zealand’s longest swingbridge is located near Murchison, (1 hour east of Westport, 3 hours west of Nelson).
 Over the Buller River, the bouncy wire swingbridge (110 meter, 360 ft. span) is uspended 19m (63′) above the Buller River Gorge.
 Not gonna lie, off-balance and wobbly I clutched my phone, knowing with one stumble it would be gone.

 There is also a zip-line across the gorge and several short bush walks.

 3) Maruia Falls

-A 16 minute detour south of Murchison takes you to accessible Maruia Falls – a very wide waterfall, caused by an earthquake fault in 1929.
-The rocky riverbed gives you terrific views, 5 minute walk.
+A 16 minute detour south of Murchison takes you to accessible Maruia Falls, a very wide waterfall, caused by an earthquake fault in 1929.
+The rocky riverbed gives you terrific views.
+Distance: 5 minute walk.

 4) Nelson Lakes National Park

 Sixteen lakes make up Nelson Lakes National Park.
-The alpine lakes of Rotoroa (largest lake in the park) and Rotoiti form the heart of Nelson Lakes 102,000 hectare national park.
+The alpine lakes of Rotoroa (largest lake in the park) and Rotoiti form the heart of the 102,000 hectare national park.
 Surrounded by steep mountains and lined with native honeydew beech forests, and native birds.

 Walking and hiking are the primary reasons to visit Nelson Lakes National Park.
 Day walkers can follow a network of short tracks and serious hikers can strike out for single or multi-day tramps.